Major Requirements

 1) The Portfolio

-All majors must assemble a portfolio of their work in the major and discuss it in at the end of the second semester of their senior year.
-This exercise is known as the soutenance du portfolio.
+All majors must assemble a portfolio of their work in the major and discuss it at the end of the second semester of their senior year.
 The portfolio contains a personal statement on the student’s experience in French and Francophone studies and other components such as papers from courses taken at Bates or abroad, a journal of a study-abroad program or travel experience, audio and/or video recordings to show progress in oral proficiency, websites that may have been created for courses or other Francophone endeavors, or other personal reflections.
-To download a pdf. version of the guidelines for the portfolio click here
+After submission, majors schedule an oral defense of the portfolio (normally 20-30 minutes in length), which takes place with all members of the faculty in French and Francophone studies.
+To download a pdf. version of the guidelines for the portfolio click here.

-All majors participate in a regularly scheduled Atelier de recherches in which they discuss approaches to research in French and Francophone cultural studies and their progress in the capstone requirements, including presentations of their research.
+All majors participate in a regularly scheduled portfolio workshop series in which they discuss skills developed in French and Francophone cultural studies focusing on critical thinking, communication, and equity and inclusion, share their progress in the capstone requirements, and work toward the completion of their personal statement required in their portfolio.

 4) Honor thesis in French and Francophone Studies